SoftwareEng2-Team/runio/documentation/DEVELOPER_NOTES.md

 - Most of the frontend and backend are stored in /gamedev/public_html.
 Here you will find the HTML / CSS files for the front end and some of the JS files for the back end.

 DIRECTORIES: This repository includes several directories to better categorize and store resources associated with our game.
-- /database includes all information about connecting to our database.
+- /database: includes all information about connecting to our database.
 The database is used for storing user credentials and location updates.
-- /documentation is the current directory this file is stored in.
+- /documentation: the current directory this file is stored in.
+Also stores other documentation for the game.
-- /gamedev
-- /living-doc-versions
-- /reports
-- Other files:
+- /gamedev: where the source code for our game is stored.
+- /living-doc-versions: older versions of our living document for this project are stored here.
+- /reports: our weekly report will developing this game is stored here.
+- Other files: other files, such as our current living document and README file, are stored in the main repository.

+HOW TO BUILD SOFTWARE:

+HOW TO TEST THE SOFTWARE:

+HOW TO ADD NEW TESTS:

+HOW TO BUILD A RELEASE OF THE SOFTWARE: